jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

   I gave ``hello`` as input when I called ``src.telephone.text`` in the test and the definition of the ``text`` :ref:`function<functions>` does not allow it take input

-- I change the :ref:`function<functions>` to make it take a value
+- I make it take a value

   .. code-block:: python

     def text(value):
         return None

-  the terminal shows an :ref:`AssertionError`
+  and get an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: None != 'I received this message: hello'

-- I copy the text from the terminal and paste it in the `return statement`_ to make it match the expectation
+- I copy the string_ from the terminal and paste it in the `return statement`_ to make it match the expectation

   .. code-block:: python

     def text(value):
         return 'I received this message: hello'

+  and the test passes

 refactor: make it better
 #################################################################################